Vyral/will-cook/_posts/2019-09-16-homebuyers-wait-before-starting-home-improvement-projects.md

 {% include youtube.html %}

+There are three key reasons that you should live in a home before renovating it.

 I often recommend that homebuyers live in a house for awhile before they undertake large renovation or expansion projects.
 Now, I’m not talking about basic plumbing or electrical issues that are necessary to make a home habitable; I’m rather talking about larger renovations and expansions.

 Why live in a new home before renovating?
 Well, **there are three good reasons to consider holding off on big home improvement projects until you’ve had time to settle in:**